Contact Us for a Free Consultation 818-394-7835

 • infections and other diseases from unsanitary conditions.

+When a diver's head strikes the bottom of a pool, the force can break the neck, causing lifelong paralysis.
 Chemical injuries are another hidden hazard.
-One CDC report shows thousands of emergency department visits annually related to pool chlorine or other pool chemical injury.
+One CDC report shows thousands of emergency department visits annually related to pool chlorine or other pool chemical injuries.
+Pool hazards are significant.
+The injuries they cause are often severe.

 Proving a Swimming Pool Accident Claim